Rhythm World 28 Artists

-Monti Ellison was head staff musician for 15 years at the Alvin Ailey School in New York.
-He has worked as a dance accompanist at UCLA, Santa Monica College, Cerritos College, and he is currently a dance musician at Loyola Marymount University, California State University, Long Beach and The Wooden Floor.
-Monti has composed numerous dance scores: Judith Jamison’s Divining for the Alvin Ailey company, a percussion score for the New York based Urban Arts Corps’ production of Alice in Wonderland directed by Vinette Carroll and choreographed by Talley Beatty, J5A6Z7Z8 for jazz choreographer Jose Meier, percussion works for California based choreographers: John Pennington, Lorin Johnson, Erin Landry, as well as a diverse range of scores for Rhapsody In Taps, and compositions for the Monti Ellison Percussion Ensemble. www.rhapsodyintaps.com
+Monti Ellison is an accomplished percussionist/drummer, composer and vocalist.
+He has performed worldwide as a soloist with Harry Belafonte, Stephanie Mills, Lonnie Liston Smith, Little Steven and others.
+As a dance musician he spent 15 years at the Alvin Ailey School in New York where he was head staff musician.
+Monti teaches African dance, hand percussion, drumming and bucket drumming; he is an accompanist and/or faculty member at Loyola Marymount University, Orange Coast College, CSU Long Beach, The Wooden Floor and he teaches master classes internationally.
+He has composed numerous dance scores: Judith Jamison’s Divining for the Alvin Ailey company, a percussion score for the New York based Urban Arts Corps’ production of Alice in Wonderland directed by Vinette Carroll and choreographed by Talley Beatty, J5A6Z7Z8 for jazz choreographer Jose Meier, as well as Dat’s Right, Espiritu, Riptide, Stroke of the Oarsmen, Deciduous Dances, Wade, Ode To Hummingbirds, Chugarump and FOIL/Copper, Zinc, Brass, for Rhapsody In Taps, plus many compositions for the Monti Ellison Percussion Ensemble.

 Lane Alexander, Chicago Human Rhythm Project’s co-founder and director for 25 years, has performed, choreographed, taught and advocated for American tap and percussive dance for more than 40 years.
 He has performed Morton Gould’s Tap Dance Concerto with the New York Pops at Carnegie Hall, The London Philharmonic at the Royal Festival Hall, the Grant Park Symphony Orchestra at the Pritzer Pavilion and the Little Orchestra Society at Lincoln Center among many others.
 Lane co-directed the Emmy nominated PBS documentary JUBA!
 Masters of Tap and Percussive Dance, curated the first full-length tap concert on a main stage at the Kennedy Center and led more than 80 American tap dancers to China to represent the United States at the 5th Annual Beijing International Dance Festival.
 Lane has been a driving force behind the development of a new, collaborative dance/arts space in Chicago’s historic Fine Arts Building – the American Rhythm Center.